confluentinc/ksql/docs-md/developer-guide/create-a-table.md

 more information, see
 [Serialization Formats](serialization.md#serialization-formats).

-ksqlDB requires keys to have been serialized using Kafka's own, or compatible, serializers. ksqlDB supports `INT`, `BIGINT`, `DOUBLE`, and `STRING` key types.
+ksqlDB requires keys to have been serialized using {{ site.ak }}'s own serializers or compatible serializers. ksqlDB supports `INT`, `BIGINT`, `DOUBLE`, and `STRING` key types.

 In the ksqlDB CLI, paste the following CREATE TABLE statement: